Pan Bedfordshire Procedure and Guidance in relation to Pre-Birth Planning and Assessments

 It is crucial to seek information about fathers/partners whilst conducting assessments and involve them in the process.
 Background Police and other checks should be made at an early stage on relevant cases to ascertain any potential risk factors.

 Working with extended family members is also crucial to the assessment process and achieving positive outcomes for unborn children.
-Consideration should always be given to convening a Family Meeting/Family Group Conference in any cases where there is a possibility that the mother may be unable to meet the needs of the unborn child.
+Consideration should always be given to convening a Family Meeting/Family Group Conference in any cases where there is a possibility that the mother and/or father may be unable to meet the needs of the unborn child.

 Family Meetings can enable the families to be brought together to make alternative plans for the care of the child thus avoiding the need for Care Proceedings in some cases.